-Clinical research should be done with a specific aim of improvements and these should be clearly explained by the researcher asking you to take part.
+Clinical research should be carried out with the aim of achieving specific improvements and these should be clearly explained by the researcher asking you to take part.

 - Who qualifies?

-Many research projects have specific lists of the types of patients, such as their age when psoriasis first developed, which treatments they currently use, etc.
+Many research projects have specific lists of the types of patients, such as their age when their condition first developed, which treatments they currently use, etc.

 - What is the point of the trial and how will it help people?

-Participants should feel satisfied that the trial is worthwhile and that it is asking a useful question.
+Participants should feel satisfied that the trial is worthwhile and that the trial is seeking to answer a useful question.

 - How long will the clinical trial last?

 This varies greatly but must be practical for the volunteer.
 Considerations to take into account include the venue, frequency of visits and any impact on work or family life.